lidj22/langinx/README.md

-# langinx
+# LANginx

 Basic Nginx configurations for various Docker applications in a LAN.
+Intended as templates/starting points for LAN-based HTTPS docker applications.